yuriqpaiva/nlw-esports/README.md

 ## 💡 Introduction

-Monorepo of Full-stack application to find your duo at your favorite game.
+Full-stack application monorepo to find your duo at your favorite game.

 1. Check all available games and it's Ads
 2. Create an Ad for your favorite game and wait for a duo
-3. View Ads and get your duo's discord ID
+3. View each game Ads and get your duo's discord ID

 <br>